x110/SpendWise/README.md

 ## Interfaces
 - **Mobile App**: Users can download the SpendWise mobile app to interact with the chatbot.
 [Download APK](#)
 - **Gradio Interface**: Users can also access SpendWise via a Gradio interface.
 [Gradio UI](https://saaf.github.io/spendwise)

-The Gradio UI backend is available in the repository [github.com/UsmanSafni/SpendWise](https://github.com/UsmanSafni/SpendWise).

 ## Milestone: SpendWise Bot Initial Prototype